ignite/cli/docs/guide/loan.md

 }
 ```

-The two accounts that get involved in the loan will be the `borrower` and the `lender`.
+The two accounts involved in the loan are:

+- `borrower`
+- `lender`

 ### The Borrower

-A borrower will post a loan request with information such as - loan `amount`, `fee`, `collateral` and `deadline`.
+A borrower posts a loan request with loan information such as:

+- `amount`
+- `fee`
+- `collateral`
+- `deadline`

-The borrower will have to repay the loan transfer amount and fee to the lender or the account risks loosing the collateral.
+The borrower must repay the loan amount and the loan fee to the lender by the deadline risk losing the collateral.

 ### The Lender

 A lender can approve a loan request from a borrower.

-Approving the loan transfers the loan amount to the the borrower.
-If the borrower is unable to pay the loan, the lender can liquidate the loan which transfers the collateral and the fees to the lender.
+- After the lender approves the loan, the loan amount is transferred to the borrower.
+- If the borrower is unable to pay the loan, the lender can liquidate the loan.
+- Loan liquidation transfers the collateral and the fees to the lender.

 ## Scaffold the Blockchain

+Use Starport to scaffold a fully functional Cosmos SDK blockchain:

 ```bash
 starport scaffold chain github.com/cosmonaut/loan --no-module
 ```

-This scaffolds your basic loan blockchain.
-You will add the Loan module in the next chapter.
+The `--no-module` flag prevents scaffolding a default module.
+Don't worry, you will add the loan module later.

-Change into the newly created loan directory.
+Change into the newly created `loan` directory:

 ```bash
 cd loan